Introduction to Opiate Addiction

 Explore Our Opioid Addiction Treatment Program

 In a luxury location in a secluded area, you’ll feel safe and protected as you work towards improving your health and wellbeing.
 Opioid dependence doesn’t have to lead to overdose and loss of quality of life.
 Our team at Paramount Recovery Centers has the tools and resources to help you recover fully one step at a time.
+Community resources play a crucial role in supporting recovery by providing access to self-help groups and employment opportunities.
 When you realize a problem exists, allow our team to help you find a way to fix it.

 A partial hospitalization program (PHP) is similar to our intensive outpatient program.
 However, individuals in a PHP are medically monitored during their visits.
 Our partial hospitalization program provides a robust substance use disorder treatment schedule while allowing individuals to return home in the evenings.
+The program is delivered in community-based settings, emphasizing the importance of providing treatments such as withdrawal symptom management and counseling outside of traditional hospital environments.
 At Paramount Recovery Centers, our substance abuse therapists will evaluate your needs for recovery and create an individualized custom treatment plan.

 Also known as intensive outpatient treatment, our IOP day treatment program allows guests to attend therapy and process group sessions during the day while giving them the freedom to return home in the evenings.
 The main advantage of our IOP is that clients can maintain their work, school, or family schedules while taking control of their recovery from substance use disorder.
+A sober living environment is crucial in the recovery process, providing structured settings that facilitate recovery through peer support and community integration.
 Our Paramount Recovery Centers team will work with your family to determine if our intensive outpatient program is right for you.

 At Paramount Recovery Centers each of our 12-step-informed programs offers the skills and strategies that have proven to be the most effective for helping people have a lasting recovery from drug addiction and alcoholism.
+Providing the right support for individuals in recovery is crucial, as it helps them navigate the challenges of overcoming addiction.
 Completing the 12 steps allows chemically dependent individuals to control cravings long enough to overcome the denial and guilt that have been holding them hostage.

 A men’s rehab program for drugs and alcohol may provide a clear avenue to help make that possible.
 Entering into one of the substance use disorder treatment programs for Men shows you care about your life, health, and friends.
 It’s one of the addiction treatment programs we offer at Paramount Recovery Centers.